 How To Make a Creative Cover Song Stand Out

-Singing a cover song can be a great way to grow your audience and engage with your fans, helping them understand the kind of artist you want to be.
+Singing a cover song can be a great way to grow your audience and engage with your fans when you’re first starting out, helping them understand the kind of artist you want to be.
 It gives you the chance to show off your skills as a singer and you can be creative and make the song your own.

-It’s about ensuring you understand the song and have the creative ability to showcase your talent to make it your own.
+Performing a creative cover is about ensuring you understand the song and have the ability to showcase your talent to make it your own.
 Perhaps perform an acapella or acoustic version so it stands out.
 Just make sure you know how to record a cover song legally if you use it in YouTube videos.

 How to record a cover song at home